mvysny/karibu-testing/karibu-testing-v8/README.md

 Obtaining the `TextField` in this simple project is easy; however typical Vaadin apps has much more complex structure, with lots of nested layouts.
 We need some kind of a lookup function which will find the appropriate component for us.

-Karibu-Testing library provides three functions for this purpose:
+Karibu-Testing library provides three functions for this purpose; for now we are only interested in one of them:

-* `_get<Button> { caption = "Click me" }` will find exactly one button with given caption.
+* `_get<type of component> { criteria }` will find exactly one component of given type, matching given criteria, in the current UI.
 The function will fail if there is no such component, or if there are too many of matching components.
-* `_find<VerticalLayout> { styles = "material" }` will find a list of VerticalLayouts containing given style.
-The function will return an empty list if there is no such component.
-* `_expectNone<type of component> { criteria }` will expect that there is no component matching given criteria; the function will fail if one or more components are matching.
+For example: `_get<Button> { caption = "Click me" }`

-Those functions will search for all components nested within `UI.getCurrent()`.
-You can also restrict the search to some particular layout which is handy when you're testing a standalone custom UI component which is not attached to the UI:
+This particular function will search for all components nested within `UI.getCurrent()`.
+You can call the function in a different way, which will restrict the search to some particular layout which is handy when you're testing a standalone custom UI component which is not attached to the UI:

 * `component._get<type of component> { criteria }` will find exactly one component of given type amongst the `component` and all of its children and descendants.

-So, `_get<Button> { caption = 'Click me' }` is merely an shorthand for `UI.getCurrent()._get<Button> { caption = 'Click me' }`
+So, `_get<Button> { caption = 'Click me' }` is merely an shorthand for `UI.getCurrent()._get<Button> { caption = 'Click me' }`.

 With this arsenal at hand, we can rewrite the test: